 Temperature: While high summer temperatures are not a problem, low winter temperatures can damage or kill your plant.
 Euphorbia pulvinata 'Variegata' grows best in USDA Plant Hardiness Zones 9a to 11b, with average minimum winter temperatures ranging from 20 to 50 °F (-6.7 to 10 °C).

 Watering: From spring to fall, water the plant when the top inch (2.5 cm) of soil feels dry.
 Reduce watering in winter and give it just enough water to prevent wilting.
-The evening is the best time of the day for watering in the warm season.
+The evening is the best time to water in the warm season.

 Repotting: Although your Euphorbia pulvinata 'Variegata' does not need to be repotted often, it will benefit from repotting when it outgrows its pot.
 The repotting is best done in early spring at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when handling this plant.

 Propagation: The easiest and quickest way to propagate this plant is by stem cuttings.
-Although it can be started from seeds, it can be difficult for them to germinate.
-Take cuttings during the growing season, while spring is the best time for sowing the seeds.
+Although it can be started from seeds, germination can be difficult.
+Take cuttings during the growing season; spring is the best time to sow seeds.

 Learn more at How to Grow and Care for Euphorbia.